Sport / Competition

 It's too bad that it was very competitively disadvantaged under the new U2.5L class TransAm racing rules that went into effect in the early 1970's.

-While in Europe filming several movies, I was able to compete in both Group 2 (sedan) and Formula 3 (open wheel) cars (under pseudonyms, because of the restrictions set forth in my contract with the production companies I was shooting for) with some degree of success, and even offered a factory sponsored privateer ride in F2 for the following season but turned it down.
+While in Europe filming several movies, I was able to compete in both Group 2 (sedan) and Formula 3 (open wheel) cars (under pseudonyms, because of the restrictions set forth in my contract with the production companies I was shooting for) with some degree of success, and offered a factory sponsored privateer bump to a F2 car for the following season but turned it down.

-returning to the U.S., I had my air-shipped Autodelta GTA/P
+returning to the U.S., I had my Autodelta

-on the Husqvarna 250cc Grand Prix MotoX racer.
+GP MotoX competitions on a Husqvarna 250cc Grand Prix racer.

 My involvement with Alfa Romeo was not only competition related, I was also the president (and board member) of both the So Cal (AROSC) and National (AROC) Alfa Romeo Owner's Clubs, helping guide both organizations through some of their most member successful and largest club activity years.